rohithreddyvennam/FPGA/README.md

-# FPGA-LAB
+# FPGA
-FPGA LAB Project :  Design of QPSK Modulator &amp; Demodulator using FPGA
+FPGA Project :  Design of QPSK Modulator & Demodulator using FPGA